-Component Testing – This type of functional testing is used to ensure that the major components of an application (such as a website’s logon capability) work correctly.
+Component Testing – This type of functional testing ensures that the major components of an application (such as a website’s login capability) work correctly.
 Component tests are usually based on programming code but do not require knowledge of the programmer’s coding language.

-Smoke Testing– Smoke tests are quick, informal tests performed at the end of each iteration (a period of development).
-Smoke testing verifies that the latest code build works as expected based on previous test results.
+Smoke Testing– Smoke tests are quick, informal tests performed at the end of each iteration (a development period).
+Based on previous test results, smoke testing verifies that the latest code build works as expected.

 Integration Testing– This type of functional testing is often used when several components or systems are being integrated together to form a larger application.
 Integration tests ensure that the different parts of the application work together according to specifications, and they can determine whether or not errors occur during integration between the various parts and modules.

 Regression Testing– Regression testing is also called “retesting.”
-It is used to determine if an application that previously passed functional tests still works correctly after a change has been made.
+It determines if an application that previously passed functional tests still works correctly after a change.

-Sanity Testing– Sanity testing is a quick test that is done during the early stages of development to make sure there are no show-stopper defects.
+Sanity Testing– Sanity testing is a quick test done during the early stages of development to ensure no show-stopper defects.